Working with Control Room

 If you host your code in a private repository in GitHub, you can associate and sync the cloud robot with your repository by granting Control Room access to it.
 Just follow the instructions in Control Room.

 This is the easiest way to share your code securely with Control Room and set up a simple automated workflow: the code will be updated each time you merge into the main branch.

 Suppose you need to set up a more complex workflow as part of your CI strategy.
 In that case, you can take advantage of our GitHub Actions integration capabilities.

 Running your robots in Control Room

-Once you have uploaded your automation code to Control Room, you can run it in two different ways: as part of a Workforce process, or as an Assistant.
+Once you have uploaded your automation code to Control Room, you can run it in two different ways: as part of a Unattended Process, or as an Assistant.

 - Can be triggered manually using the Cloud UI interface or via API calls, or it can be run on a fixed schedule.